amosy3/Text2Model/README.md

 ## Run an experiment
 - Use ```wandb login``` to login to you wandb account.
 You will be asked to paste an API key from your profile.
-It can be found under Profilie-> Settings-> AIP keys
+It can be found under Profilie-> Settings-> API keys
 - ```git config --global --add safe.directory /data```
 - ```python main.py --batch_size=64 --hn_train_epochs=100 --hnet_hidden_size=120 --inner_train_epochs=3 --lr=0.005 --momentum=0.9 --weight_decay=0.0001 --text_encoder SBERT --hn_type EV```